Easy & Refreshing

 I use sucanat in place of white sugar.
 Sucanat (which stands for Sugar Cane Natural) is a less refined version of white sugar.
 The reason why I like it is that: 1.) it’s less refined and causes less of a spike in blood sugar and 2.) it retains all of it’s nutrients like iron, calcium, vitamin B6 and potassium.

 Also, in all of my recipes you might notice I note “organic”.
 I always encourage you to purchase organic when you can.
-Organic foods will have fewer pesticides which means you’re exposed to fewer potentially harmful chemicals.
+Organic foods will have fewer pesticides and fewer harmful chemicals.

 If you don’t know about the dirty dozen and clean fifteen, read on here and get familiar.